synesenom/dl/README.md

 ```
 dl.eps(svg, filename)
 ```
 Exports a specific SVG content as an EPS image.
 Supported shapes: `line`, `circle`.
-Note that opacity is ignored during conversion.
+Note that opacity is converted to blending with white color, but no real transparency is implemented.

 argument | description
 --- | ---